-What if that big deal you're working on has zero to do with price?
+What if that big deal you're working on has little or nothing to do with price?

-In fact, there might not even be a formal transaction or trade as we typically think of it.
+In fact, there might not even be a transaction or trade as such.

-I’ve written a few times recently about Novak Djokovic’s highly principled position against taking the Covid vaccine; how he’s pursuing his own major win (public support) against stiff opposition from his competition - the "establishment" Who are also trying to win the public’s support.
+I originally wrote this piece 12 months or so ago, Novak Djokovic’s highly principled position against taking the Covid vaccine; how was pursuing his own major win (public support) against stiff opposition from his competition - the tennis "establishment" - who are also trying to win public support for their stance on the matter.

 There's no direct financial transaction involved, no best and final offer (BAFO) to work with, nothing.
 Nothing but Djokovic's entire career at stake.